mynar7/blog/content/blog/staying-sane-with-css/index.md

 ### Floats

-Let's squash this before we get to the fun bits.
+Before we talk about flexbox, let's talk briefly about floats.
 If you're using floats for layouts, _please stop_.
 Flexbox is [highly compatible](https://caniuse.com/#feat=flexbox) with older browsers, and it's way easier to use.

-Here's probably the only time you'll want to reach for a float:
+Floats are great for wrapping text around an element, but are awful for layouts.
+They break the flow of HTML and require a clearfix hack to restore that flow for the rest of the elements that come after.

+Here's a quick example:

 ```html html-live
 <div id="float-example">